RandomZ-Spider/Zia-s-BlueStamp-Portfolio/index.md

 <h2>Components</h2>
 <ul>
-  <li>Ultrasonic Sensor</li>
+  <li>Ultrasonic Sensors</li>
   <li>0.96'' OLED Display</li>
   <li>Jumper Cables</li>
   <li>Small Breadboard</li>
 </ul>

 <h2>How Components Work Together</h2>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The ultrasonic sensor measures distance by sending out a 40,000 hertz sound wave and receives the pulse coming from the echo of the wave.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The ultrasonic sensors measure distance by sending out a 40,000 hertz sound wave and receives the pulse coming from the echo of the wave.
 The microcontroller (the controller board) uses a program to calculate the distance by taking the time it took for the sound wave to come back using the equation distance is equal to time divided by 2 (taking into account the wave going back and forth) times the speed of sound (340 m/s).
 The OLED display uses 8192 bits which turn on or off, and using the Adafruit library, the OLED can be programmed to display text and images by turning off and on certain bits.
-The system uses the ultrasonic sensor to get the distance in cm, and then the OLED takes the distance as an integer value and constantly displays the current distance.
+The system uses the first ultrasonic sensor to get the distance in cm, and then the OLED takes the distance as an integer value and constantly displays the current distance.
 The Hexapod also uses the distance value to determine when to dance.
-The ultrasonic sensor and OLED display are both attached to a cardboard piece each to make it easier to mount to the Hexapod, and the pins poke through to allow connection to the controller board from behind.
+The first ultrasonic sensor and OLED display are both attached to a cardboard piece each to make it easier to mount to the Hexapod, and the pins poke through to allow connection to the controller board from behind.
+The other two ultrasonic sensors are attatched to mounts which I modeled and 3D printed on both sides of the Hexapod.

 <h2>What I Accomplished</h2> <!-- What I did in previous milestones and what I did for third milestone. -->
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In the previous milestones, I assembled and calibrated the Hexapod, programmed a dance, and built a battery stand.
-For the third milestone, I added an ultrasonic sensor and OLED display to the Hexapod and programmed the Hexapod to display the distance that the ultrasonic sensor measures on the OLED.
+For the third milestone, I added three ultrasonic sensors and an OLED display to the Hexapod.
+I also programmed the Hexapod to display the measured distance on the OLED.
 I also programmed it to walk around randomly and dance whenever the ultrasonic sensor detects a distance of 5 cm or less.
+Using the other two sensors, the Hexapod is also able to traverse through hallways, meaning that whenever it reaches a wall, the Hexapod will dance, check for a gap on each side, and turn towards the gap if found; otherwise, the Hexapod would turn 180 degrees and continue walking.
+Currently, the dance for the Hexapod is just a boogie, but originally it was longer and more varied.
+I had to change it because it would not be able to go through hallways due to the change in position.

 <h2>Challenges & Triumps</h2>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Some challenges that I had during the project were assembling the Hexapod, building the battery stand, and wire management.
 I had a lot of trouble attaching the legs to the Hexapod's servo stands; the legs each needed the correct orientation to function properly.
 It was very tough to fix them on the servo stands correctly; some servos did not fit in the correct direction, and I had to force them into position.
 It took three days, but I fully assembled the Hexapod and completed the final calibration step to fix any deviations in the legs.
 The most frustrating part of building the battery holder was measuring the holes correctly.
 It took me three tries to drill the holes to match the Hexapod's standoffs and fit smoothly.
 Wire management was time-confusing as the breadboard, which held the ground and power wires, was attached to a cardboard platform at the bottom of the Hexapod.
 I had to set up the wires from the breadboard so that they were facing the right way for easier connection, but some were too long.
 As a result, I had to bunch up the wires inside the Hexapod so that the legs did not pull them out which was very frustrating.
 The same was true for the Trig and Echo pin wires (ultrasonic sensor) and the SDA and SCL pin wires (OLED display).
 Mounting each device to the Hexapod was challenging as the wires resisted change.
+It was harder for the two side mounts as I had to cut off the sides of the battery holder to fit the jumper cables for each side ultrasonic sensor; even then, it was still a challenge to screw each mount on.
 However, I triumphed over these challenges and produced a Hexapod that can measure distance and display it on an OLED display and dance.

 <h2>What I Learned</h2>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I learned many essential topics during the project, such as the basics of Arduino and using breadboards, coding with the Arduino IDE to control different devices such as an ultrasonic sensor, LEDs, and piezo buzzers, how servo motors work, checking for circuit shorts, and using a drill and saw.